otammato/CICD_AWS_Pipeline/README.md

 <br><br>

 ### Step 4
-On to the deploy stage!
+The deploy stage!
 We will be deploying to the S3 bucket you just created.
 Choose S3 and your bucket.
 <br><br>